dagss/scidist/ideas.rst

 tarball isn't magic, it is simply part of the functionality of "stdenv", which you can trivially replace with your own.

 So, again, if you want your setup to contain two versions of a software, e.g., compiled with different Fortran compilers, you can mostly call the same function twice while passing in different Fortran compilers.
+The results will hash differently and so be installed in seperate locations.

 You only specify build-time dependencies, which are simply other packages passed as arguments to your package-building